jhonpulido1990/holbertonschool-higher_level_programming/0x0B-python-input_output/README.md

 * File:  ` 6-load_from_json_file.py `
  Self-paced manual review  Panel footer - Controls
 ### 7. Load, add, save
-          mandatory         Progress vs Score  Task Body Write a script that adds all arguments to a Python list, and then save them to a file:
+          mandatory         Progress vs Score           Score: 100.00% (Checks completed: 100.00%)         Task Body Write a script that adds all arguments to a Python list, and then save them to a file:
 * You must use your function  ` save_to_json_file `  from  ` 5-save_to_json_file.py `
 * You must use your function  ` load_from_json_file `  from  ` 6-load_from_json_file.py `
 * The list must be saved as a JSON representation in a file named  ` add_item.json `